HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

   configure option.
 Some developers build with this all the time, as the memory recyclilng can hide problems like use-after-free.
 * You can enable developer warnings via `--enable-developer-warnings`.
-These warnings generate a lot of noise, but the output can occasinally be useful.
+These warnings generate a lot of noise, but the output can occasionally be useful.
   I probably wouldn't turn them on all the time, though, as they can make it harder to spot warnings that we care about.
 * You can set warnings as errors.
 We have an older scheme that does this for